 Safety for when you travel to Seoul Korea

 I wrote about safety in my previous article, so I won’t rehash it here.
-To quickly summarize though, Seoul is a very safe city, comparable to Hong Kong (and maybe Japan?).
+To quickly summarize though, Seoul is a very safe city, comparable to Hong Kong (and maybe Japan?), and Seoul is fine to travel alone.
 I didn’t feel the need to worry about petty crime or people stealing from me because honestly, I’m sure most of them were wealthier than me.
-My level of awareness didn’t need to be on overdrive like it normally is when travelling outside of North America and I never felt like I was being scammed.
+My level of awareness didn’t need to be in overdrive like it normally is when travelling outside of North America and I never felt like I was being scammed.
 Of course, even though this was my personal experience, you should always be careful and be aware of your surroundings.

 Stay healthy when you travel to Seoul Korea

 No need to worry about dirty water or contaminated food, Seoul is relatively clean.
 I don’t think Seoul belly exists (except for a BIG Seoul belly from all the good food you’ll eat by the time you leave Seoul!).